-world: his Son.
-And he did this so that anyone who would believe on Jesus - meaning, anyone who would no longer trust themselves and what they think is best, like Adam and Eve - would not die, but have eternal life.
-How can they have eternal life?
-Because God's love is steadfast and endures forever.
-That means, the eternal life is based in eternal love.
-So, John continues that God didn't send Jesus to this world to condemn it.
-The world's already condemned.
-Instead, he sent Jesus to save people!
-Did you know that?
+Think of this: eternal life.
+How can life be eternal?
+Well, it's because his love is steadfast forever.
+Life must last as long as God's love lasts.
+Now, you may wonder, how can someone have eternal life?
+What must I do to get it?
+Well, because the eternal life is based in eternal love, then salvation and rescue can't be worked for by us.
+John continues that God sent Jesus to save people!
 Jesus came to live the life Adam didn't live.
 He's the Serpent-Crusher because while Satan attacked Jesus on the cross, Jesus crushed Satan through his death and resurrection.
 In his death, he took the punishment for our sins, and in his resurrection, he conquered death!
 The serpent is crushed!
 And, on the cross, Jesus cried out, "Father, forgive them, for they know not what they do."
 So often in the Old Testament, forgiveness and steadfast love went together.
 Jesus cried out in love.
 Do you know this love?
 Has your heart been melted and moved by this Savior who came 2,000 years ago to put God's love on display?
-Do you have his steadfast love or do you live sewing your own fig leaves and trying to do life on your own?
+Do you have his steadfast love?
+Now, the only response God accept is a response that says, "I can't.
+He did!
+I need your love and mercy to transform me."
+Isn't that glorious?
+Love came.
+Love gave all.
+Love conquers.